 As described in Note 1, the conversion of the mutual company to a stock company resulted in the issuance of NI Holdings common shares on March 13, 2017.
-Earnings per share are computed by dividing net income for the period by the average number of common shares outstanding of 22,760,000 for the period.
-There were no dilutive potential common shares outstanding during this period.
+Earnings per share are computed by dividing net income available to common shareholders for the period by the weighted average number of common shares outstanding for the same period.
+The weighted average number of common shares outstanding was 22,663,280 for the three months ended June 30, 2017, and 22,711,373 for the six months ended June 30, 2017.
+For the period prior to the date of the conversion, we assumed that the net common shares issued in the initial public offering of 22,760,000 shares were outstanding since January 1, 2017.
+There were no potentially dilutive common shares or other instruments outstanding during this period.
 Unearned ESOP shares are not considered outstanding until they are released and allocated to plan participants.
-Earnings per share calculations were not applicable for periods prior to first quarter 2017.